 Asking the question HOW about your 5W’s can often help you develop a great research question!How does stress affect the eating habits of university students in Canada?
 (Note: I didn’t use “when” but that’s okay I think!)

-And, just in case they’re helpful, here are some common types of research questions (Note: these ideas aren’t mine, so please cite the original author)!
+And, just in case they’re helpful, here are some common types of research questions (Note: these ideas aren’t mine so please cite the original author, reference below)!

 - Definitions (While many people think X is a Y, can it better thought of as a Z?)

 - Evaluation (Can you argue that your person/activity/quality/thing is good, better or best (or bad, worse, or worst) compared to its peers?

 - Compare/contrast (Are there things/elements/people who are similar or dissimilar to the one you are thinking about?)